Right now, our world relies on an economy built on extraction. Extraction of our natural resources, our labor, and our power threatens our democracy.

 Our office is located in a community center that has a large organic garden where PowerUp has four beds of vegetables and greens to build community interest, participation, promote healthy eating and lower their cost at the grocer.
 Family members of all ages are encouraged to participate.

 We continue our weatherization work.
 Public investment in weatherizing homes and training weatherization technicians can provide good-paying jobs with low barriers to entry and reduce electricity bills for cash-strapped homeowners.
 The issue also helps to create a clear connection between environmental protection, democracy and people’s everyday lives.

 A growing number of people from various neighborhoods have signed pledge cards to commit to become engaged in our work.
 Join us and get involved in turning this vision into a reality in Winston-Salem.
 Meet homeowners who know first-hand how important investing in energy-efficiency is for our wallets and our health.
 Join our Winston-Salem PowerUp team that is helping people get resources, skills, and training they need to be successful in weatherization and clean energy careers; to promote healthy eating; and receive the resources needed to thrive.

 For Raleigh families to thrive, the city must create a plan for development that puts people first.
 PowerUp believes Raleigh needs a plan that is sustainable and equitable.
 Development can be the way that we achieve good paying jobs, truly affordable housing, and a more sustainable city.
 Raleigh’s leaders can shift how development is happening and invest in communities by:

-Our Fayetteville organizing committee is leading the call for more equitable development in neighborhoods and communities.
-Alongside partners like Sustainable Sandhills and Democracy North Carolina, we are lifting up our voices to demand climate justice.
+Our Fayetteville Climate Equity Council (FCEC) is leading the call for more equitable development in neighborhoods and communities.
+Alongside partners like Sustainable Sandhills and the A. Philip Randolph Institute, we are lifting our voices to demand environmental justice.